mmeyer715/scour-dem-bookks/README.md

   ## Description
-  The is a Google Books search engine.
+  This is a Google Books search engine.
 Users are able to search for books by: title, author name, image, link, or description.
 If a user wishes to save a book, they will need to create an account.
 If a user has no network connection, the application uses local storage, they will be able to view books they previously saved.
 This application is a refactored version of a RESTful API application.
 It now runs off of a GraphQL API built with Apollo Server and was deployed using Heroku.

   ## Table of Contents